Unipisa/MAGMA-Lisp-Workbench/browsable_source/README.md

-This folder is for a browsable version of the source code.
-Source files, with the right extention, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, images should be transcribed, etc.
+This folder present a browsable version of part of the MAGMA-Lisp source code.
+Only the most interesting part of the code are currently collected here, in two folders devoted respectively to the non deterministic (magmatic) control features and to the garbage collector.

-Please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for greater details.
+In case you want to add to this folder, please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for operating details.